siyul-park/uniflow/docs/user_extensions.md

-# 🔧 User Extensions
+# 🔧 Extending User Functionality

-This guide explains how to extend your service and integrate it into the runtime environment.
+This guide explains how users can extend their services and integrate them into the runtime environment.

 ## Setting Up the Development Environment

-First, initialize the [Go](https://go.dev) module and download the necessary dependencies.
+First, initialize the [Go](https://go.dev) module and download the required dependencies:

 ```shell
 go get github.com/siyul-park/uniflow